librazhd7/gentoo/README.md

 > ```

 > [!CAUTION]
-> assuming system-wide configurations have been applied beforehand by using following urls, feel free to follow the guide and the docs highlighted for additional information
+> assuming system-wide configurations have been applied beforehand by using urls stated below, freely follow the guide and docs highlighted for additional information
 > ```
 > git clone https://github.com/librazhd7/gentoo.git
 > ```